reimandlab/ActivePathways/README.md

 ## Using activeDriverPW

 ### Examples
-The simplest use of activeDriver requires only a data file and a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.
+The simplest use of activeDriver requires only a data table and a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.
 The data must be in the form of numerical matrix and cannot contain any missing values
 ```
 scores <- read.table('example_data.txt', header=TRUE, row.names='Gene')
 scores <- as.matrix(scores)